 Just a few miles from the heart of San Diego, make it a play date and explore over 3,700 animals of more than 650 species and subspecies at the San Diego Zoo!
 Open 365 days of the year, visit the habitats of animals like polar bears, tigers, alligators, and more.
-Explore the Panda Trek to watch the giant Pandas, learn about Southern California's landscape millions of years ago through the Elephant Odyssey, and take a bushwalk with the koalas of the Australian Outback.
-Guests can also schedule a unique animal experience during Play Days and get a bird's eye view of the zoo from the Skyfari.
+Learn about Southern California's landscape millions of years ago through the Elephant Odyssey and take a bushwalk with the koalas of the Australian Outback.
+Schedule a unique animal experience during Play Days and get a bird's eye view of the zoo from the Skyfari.
 With popular seasonal events like Jungle Bells, visit to find out why it's been named Trip Advisor's Best Zoo in the World.

 SDCCU Stadium is host to San Diego State Aztecs football, the Holiday Bowl, festivals, concerts and other sporting events!
 With seating for over 70,000 guests, SDCCU has also been the host venue for three Super Bowl games, two Major League Baseball All-Star games and is the only stadium to host both a Super Bowl and World Series game in the same year in 1998.
 Located in the heart of Mission Valley, easily access games and events from the Green Line Trolley that runs from Downtown San Diego to Santee.